Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 </details>

 <br/>

+## 2019 Seeking Readers!

+In addition to our panel of Judges, we rely on a team of Readers to help narrow down the entries and select the winners.

+If you are interested in being a Reader, please fill out [**The Application Form**](https://docs.google.com/forms/d/e/1FAIpQLSc4o6DSVXGE35JYl6RTIe_gRkGpzUfxxJIuZy7x3rC1KVVa5w/viewform?usp=sf_link).

+As a Reader you'll be assigned a number of entries to evaluate; from those you select your top 5 entries.
+Finalists are determined by the choices Reader's make.
+In the past most Readers took about 10 hours to read through and make their selections.

+Readers play a valuable role in this event, and we're glad to reward our hard-working readers with a PDF of [Archive](https://www.drivethrurpg.com/product/214950/Archive-Historical-People-Places-and-Events-for-RPGs) as well as access to the [200 Word Patreon](https://www.patreon.com/davidschirduan) releases.

 ## Winner Criteria
 The criteria that Readers and Judges will use to evaluate each entry.
 All entries submitted are deemed to be role-playing games, and they will be judged on the following merits: